 The Office of Student Services is available to assist students.
 Academic advisors are available, and all new undergraduate students should meet with the advisors to develop a program plan and courseschedule.
 The advisors can address issues related to degree and course requirements, registration, and matriculation in the University.
 Students have a responsibility to seek advisement concerning their scheduling and registration needs throughout the undergraduate program.
-The Associate Dean Undergraduate Nursing Programs works closely with faculty to assist students in their academic progression through their nursing courses.
+The Associate Dean and Program Director to Undergraduate Nursing Programs work closely with faculty to assist students in their academic progression through their nursing courses.